OSGeo/gdal/doc/source/user/configoptions.rst

       Number of datasets that can be opened simultaneously by the GDALProxyPool mechanism (used by VRT for example).
 Can be increased to get better random I/O performance with VRT mosaics made of numerous underlying raster files.
+Be
-Be careful : on Linux systems, the number of file handles that can be opened by a process is generally limited to 1024.
+      careful: on Linux systems, the number of file handles that can be opened by a process is generally limited to 1024.
+This is currently clamped between 2 and 1000.

 -  .. config:: GDAL_MAX_DATASET_POOL_RAM_USAGE
       :since: 3.7